NVIDIA/NeMo/docs/sources/source/nlp/joint_intent_slot_filling.rst

             add_time_to_log_dir=True,
         )

-We define the tokenizer which transforms text into BERT tokens, using a built-in tokenizer by `transformers`.
+We define the tokenizer which transforms text into BERT tokens, using a built-in tokenizer by `transformers`. \
-This will tokenize text following the mapping of the original BERT model.
+NemoBertTokenizer would select and return the appropriate tokenizer for each model.

     .. code-block:: python

-        from transformers import BertTokenizer
-        tokenizer = BertTokenizer.from_pretrained(args.pretrained_bert_model)
+        tokenizer = nemo_nlp.data.NemoBertTokenizer(pretrained_model=args.pretrained_model_name)

 Next, we define all Neural Modules participating in our joint intent slot filling classification pipeline.